Minimal targets for dilaton direct detection: Cosmological Constraints

 \subsection{Decay}

 If the scalar is all of the dark matter, as it is along the contours in \cref{fig:alpha_e,fig:L_QCD,fig:m_e-Higgs-mass,fig:m_e-Yukawa}, then its decay rate to Standard Model particles must be slow enough to survive until the present day.
 In general, however, the decay rate may have to be much faster or slower than the age of the Universe: for example, its decay rate to photons has to be much slower in the $\sim \KeV$ range due to bounds on extragalactic X-rays.
 On the other hand, if the scalar is overproduced relative to the CDM abundance, then it \emph{must} decay prior to matter radiation equality.
-In this section, we will estimate the decay rate of the scalar to Standard Model particles, and compute constraints in the particular case where the scalar constitutes all of the dark matter.
+In this section, we will estimate the decay rate of the scalar to Standard Model particles, and discuss how these rates constrain the scalar coupling depending on its abundance.

 \paragraph{Photon coupling} The operator $-(1/4)d_{\alpha_{\rm EM}}^{(1)}\varphi F^2$ is the most straight forward to treat, since the tree level decay to massless photons is always kinematically accessible (in vacuum).
 Including the appropriate phase space factors, the decay rate is